phalcon-orphanage/docs/es-es/events.md

 <a name='custom'></a>

-## Implementing your own EventsManager
+## Implementando tu propio EventsManager

 The [Phalcon\Events\ManagerInterface](api/Phalcon_Events_ManagerInterface) interface must be implemented to create your own EventsManager replacing the one provided by Phalcon.